y4s/HyChecker/README.md

 ❗If you have any question feel free to DM me on Discord @yeson

-This script was made possible due to http://hytl.tools's public API made by @jackgamesftw
+This script was made possible due to http://hytl.tools 's public API made by @jackgamesftw
 Credit: https://x.com/jackgamesftw